Living large: 5+ bedrooms now drive 64% of luxury inquiries

 - Reprice the bedroom-count assumption in every new development.
 Floor plates designed for three-bedroom-plus-den should be reviewed for five-bedroom convertibility.
 Buildings that cannot deliver this configuration will compete only on view, not on demand.

 - Build wellness and recovery as core, not add-on.
 Cold plunge, sauna, recovery rooms, and air purification systems are commanding 10-25% premiums on comparable square footage.
-They are no longer amenities — they are anchor features.
+They now function as anchor features rather than amenities.
 TBO branding work for luxury developments increasingly starts from a wellness narrative rather than an architectural one.

 - Engineer the multigenerational layout deliberately.
 The detached guesthouse, the secondary primary suite, and the convertible workspace-bedroom are now the three non-negotiables.
 Developers offering only single-primary-suite layouts in the $5M-plus band are bleeding inquiries to compound-style competitors.

 - Reconsider the timeline.
-The Great Wealth Transfer is not a 2026 event — it is a ten-year unfold.
+The Great Wealth Transfer will unfold over roughly ten years rather than in 2026 alone.
 Developers should plan inventory release schedules with a 36-to-60-month horizon, calibrating to the actual rhythm of inheritance distributions, not to short-term rate cycles.

 - Build the brand around legacy, not flash.
 Gen X and Millennial inheritors are documented to deprioritize signaling and prioritize functional richness.
 Marketing that leads with finish-level photography is losing to marketing that leads with floor-plan logic, wellness infrastructure, and multigenerational case studies.